General FAQs

 If I reapply, will the Teacher Education Office move my transcripts, references, and supporting documents forward?

-No. Applicants reapplying are required to have new, sealed, official copies of all post-secondary transcripts sent directly to the TEO from the issuing institution.
-We also require applicants to resubmit French/English language proficiency assessments and have their new or existing referees submit new, up-to-date reference forms.
+No. Applicants reapplying are required to have new, official copies of all post-secondary transcripts sent directly to the TEO from the issuing institution (in a sealed envelope addressed to the TEO, or through secure electronic delivery; see the Transcripts page for details).
+We also require applicants to resubmit French/English language proficiency assessments and have their new or existing referees submit new, up-to-date reference report forms.

 Evaluation